skip to content

 Submitting Late

-UKRI require you to submit your thesis before their Expected Submission Date.
-Please note that their Expected Submission Date is not the date displayed in CamSIS; this is the end date of your registration with the University, and may be sooner or later (due to differences between Student Registry and UKRI policy on extensions and suspensions).
+Your funder-expected submission date is not currently displayed in CamSIS.
+The date shown there is the end date of your registration with the University, and may be the same, sooner or later.
 If you are ever unsure as to what your funder-expected submission date is, contact your Funding Administrator.

 Disabled Students’ Allowances (DSA)